Kyria/EsiPy/docs/advance/signals.md

-access_token | String | The new access token used to log in refresh_token | String | The refresh token used to refresh expires_in | int | The token validity time in seconds
+access_token | String | The new access token used to log in refresh_token | String | The refresh token used to refresh expires_in | int | The token validity time in seconds token_type | String | The token type returned

 ####__api_call_stats__

 This signal is triggered after each requests done.
 The only purpose of this request is to monitor api calls.

 __IMPORTANT:__ Please keep in mind that, if you do time consuming tasks using this event, your calls will be slowed !
 Consider using async / parallel tasks here.